-Scrub, hedgerow, and scattered trees across the site boundary had potential to support tree and shrub nesting birds.
+Scrub, hedgerow, and scattered trees within the works boundary had potential to support tree and shrub nesting birds.
 Grassland field margins and arable habitats had the potential to support ground-nesting birds.
-The site boundary also had potential to be used by foraging barn owl (Tyto alba) but there was negligible potential for roosting/nesting barn owl within buildings or trees within the site boundary.
+The works boundary also had potential to be used by foraging barn owl (Tyto alba) but there was negligible potential for roosting and nesting barn owl within buildings or trees within the works boundary.

-Equipment near the transformer within the existing substation, such as surge arresters, provided suitable areas for nesting birds.
+The existing towers provided suitable areas for nesting birds.
 However, no evidence of Schedule 1 (Wildlife and Countryside Act 1981 (as amended)) listed bird species was recorded during the field surveys.
-The value of the habitats within the site boundary for breeding birds is are of local importance.
+The value of the habitats within the works boundary for breeding birds is of local importance.